hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git remote add origin "URL"  | Associate your repo with remote git remote set-url origin "URL" | Update an existing remote git push -u origin "branch_name" | Push "branch_name" to remote git pull origin "branch_name" | Pull the most recent changes from that remote branch git clone "URL" | Copy a repo from URL git revert HEAD | Revert the previous commit git submodule add URL/User_name/module_repo name_repo | Add an existing Git repo (module_repo) of a user (User_name) as a submodule of the repo that you are working on
+git remote add origin "URL"  | Associate your repo with remote git remote set-url origin "URL" | Update an existing remote git push -u origin "branch_name" | Push "branch_name" to remote git push --force-with-lease | Force with lease gives you the flexibility to override new commits on your remote branch, whilst protecting your old commit history git pull origin "branch_name" | Pull the most recent changes from that remote branch git fetch origin | Downloads new data from a remote repository.
+But it does not integrate any of this new data into your working files. git clone "URL" | Copy a repo from URL git revert HEAD | Revert the previous commit git submodule add URL/User_name/module_repo name_repo | Add an existing Git repo (module_repo) of a user (User_name) as a submodule of the repo that you are working on
 <br>

+* Note that origin should be replaced with remote address if remote was not added.
+* Git's push --force is destructive because it unconditionally overwrites the remote repository with whatever you have locally.
+Instead of git push --force option, use git push --force-with-lease.
+See this article from [Atlassian](https://developer.atlassian.com/blog/2015/04/force-with-lease/).

 # Aliases

 Alias | Code (Should be Run in Terminal) | Description
 ------|----------------------------------|------------
-git logg | git config --global alias.logg "log --graph --decorate --oneline --abbrev-commit --all" | Display a graphic and readable log on one line using various colours
+git logg | git config --global alias.logg "log --graph --decorate --oneline --abbrev-commit --all" | Display a graphic and readable log on one line using various colours git pushf | git config --global alias.pushf "push --force-with-lease" | Force with lease gives you the flexibility to override new commits on your remote branch

 # Setup a Git Credential Helper
 Rather than entering your GitHub username and password every time you push, you can setup a Git credential helper to manage this for you.